Poison Ivy, Oak, and Sumac -- the Basics

 - Use a topical corticosteroid cream on the rash as directed by your doctor.

 - Try calamine lotion for the itching, but avoid skin products that contain anesthetics or antihistamines, which can cause their own allergic reaction.

 - To help relieve the itch, try cool showers or a mixture of baking soda and water applied to the area.
 If sleep is a problem because of the itching, try an over-the-counter antihistamine at night.

 - Symptoms in sensitive areas such as the eyes, lips, throat, or genitals

 - A rash over large areas of your body

-- A rash lasting longer than two weeks
+- A rash lasting longer than a week to 10 days

 - Blisters that become infected with pus